-I had just ordered a box of rainbow crayons, and they were the perfect treat to base our cards off of, being we all know a child who likes to color!
+I had just ordered a box of rainbow crayons from Oriental Trading, and they were the perfect treat to base our cards off of, being we all know a child who likes to color!

 These Valentines are the ultimate card for boys and girls alike, with a practical gift attached.
 The best part?
-You can print out the cards below and can always attach a solid crayon if you don’t have the rainbow ones!
+You can just order the crayons, print out these cards and be ready to go!

 You will need: